 Following GPS guidance systems are supposed to help with driver safety, but locating a street in an unfamiliar area might leave drivers squinting to find street signs.
 They could also try to figure out confusing directions offered by their phones instead of paying attention to where they’re headed.

 Drivers can see open road in front of them, and then in their next glance, see the redlights of cars stopped at a traffic light ahead.
 Big rigs often travel fully loaded and with the extra weight could need the length of over two football fields to come to a complete stop.
 Any veer across a double-yellow line also takes longer to correct with the full length of a semi-truck in the path of oncoming traffic for far too long.

-Who Can Be Held Responsible in a Truck Accident
+Who Can Be Held Responsible in a California Big Rig Accident

 Injuries suffered in an impact with a large truck can be severe and difficult to heal from.
 Victims will face the trauma of recovery, while also watching their families struggle with the arriving hospital bills and lost financial support while the victim is out of work.

 Innocent victims shouldn’t face the costs of recovery alone.
 They are permitted to file a claim against the insurance companies of those responsible for their injuries, but figuring out just who should be held accountable can be a frustrating game.